kbhalajiyadav/portfolio/content/project/fda-project/index.md

 As **Technical Project Manager** (promoted from Intern within 6 months), I was tasked with leading the Quality Assurance interface between the technical team and regulatory requirements.

-**Primary Objective:** Execute a risk-free transition (cutover) to the new SAP system while ensuring all "Electronic Records" complied with **FDA 21 CFR Part 11** protocols.
+**Primary Objective:** Orchestrate a risk-free transition (cutover) to the new SAP system while ensuring all "Electronic Records" complied with **FDA 21 CFR Part 11** protocols.

 ## 3. The Action: The V-Model Framework

-I implemented a structured **V-Model Validation Framework** to map technical re-qualification requirements directly to testing protocols, serving as the bridge between internal stakeholders and, external SAP partners and consultants.
+I implemented a structured **V-Model Validation Framework** to map technical requirements to testing protocols, serving as the bridge between internal stakeholders and, external SAP partners and consultants.

-- **CAPA Management:** Directed Corrective and Preventive Action initiatives by leading Root Cause Analysis (RCA) sessions for operational deviations, Partnered with external SAP Vendors mitgating recurrence.
+- **CAPA Management:** Drove Corrective and Preventive Action initiatives by leading Root Cause Analysis (RCA) sessions for operational deviations, partnering with external **SAP Vendors** to implement controls that prevent future recurrence.
 - **SAP Re-qualification:** Collaborated with external **SAP Consultants** to design the validation strategy, but **personally executed** the OQ/PQ (Operational Performance Qualification) protocols verify the system met FDA standards.
-- **Precision Execution:** Coordinated the internal/external technical teams during a **5-hour overnight system cutover re-qualification plan** to safeguard production continuity and data integrity.
+- **Precision Execution:** Directed the internal/external technical teams during a **5-hour overnight system cutover re-qualification plan** to safeguard production continuity and data integrity.

 ```mermaid
 graph TD